AIMultipleAIMultiple

 Helicone

 Helicone provides observability for LLM agents through two main views.
-The Dashboard highlights high-level metrics such as total requests, costs, error rates by type, top model usage, geographical distribution, and latency trends.
+The Dashboard highlights high-level metrics, including total requests, costs, error rates by type, top model usage, geographical distribution, and latency trends.

 The Sessions view reveals detailed agent workflow execution, showing how agents process requests through multi-step API calls with traces, success rates, and session durations.
 This allows teams to track complete user journeys from initial prompt to final output, monitor each tool interaction, and identify bottlenecks in complex workflows.